 The Still Small Voice answered instantly.
 “Look in the middle drawer.”

-I never meant to argue with God, but I looked in the middle drawer the previous day, more than once.
+I didn’t want to argue with God, but I already looked in the middle drawer the previous day, more than once.
 I’d also looked in all the other usual places I stash a few dollars, too.
 No money anywhere.

 “Which drawer is that, Lord?
 The middle drawer of my desk doesn’t have any money in it.
 I looked there yesterday.”

 The impression of the middle drawer was so strong that I quit arguing and went to look.
-I pulled open the drawer and a white envelope was on top.
+I pulled open the drawer and saw a white envelope on top of everything else.
 Where it had never been before.
 I opened it, and there was $25 in cash there.
 More than enough to buy gas.